-Global Earthquake Model (GEM) Social Vulnerability Map

-Earthquakes can have adverse impacts that extend beyond physical damage or casualties and can severely damage economies and negatively influence societies and social well-being.
+Global Earthquake Model (GEM) Social Vulnerability Map Earthquakes can have adverse impacts that extend beyond physical damage or casualties and can severely damage economies and negatively influence societies and social well-being.
 The addition of the Social Vulnerability component into GEM's scientific framework provides the means to analyze and better understand the various socio-economic factors that may exacerbate the impact of an earthquake, or that may affect the ability of communities to fully recover from damaging earthquake events.
 The global modelling of socio-economic vulnerability consists of three maps that depict spatially varying characteristics that affect the impact and recovery potential of populations from damaging earthquakes.

-Socio-Economic Vulnerability Maps

-The first map is the Global Social Vulnerability Map, which is a composite index that was developed to measure characteristics or qualities of social systems that create the potential for loss or harm.
-Here, damaging earthquake. social vulnerability helps to explain why some countries will experience adverse impacts from earthquakes differentially where the linking of social capacities with demographic attributes suggests that communities with higher percentages of age dependent populations, homeless, disabled, under-educated, and foreign migrants are likely to exhibit higher social vulnerability than communities lacking these characteristics.
-Other relevant factors that affect the social vulnerability of populations include in-migration from foreign countries, population density, an accounting of slum populations, and international tourist arrivals.

-The second map is the Global Economic Vulnerability Map, which is a composite index that was designed primarily to measure the potential for economic losses from earthquakes due to a country's macroeconomic exposure.
+Socio-Economic Vulnerability Maps The first map is the Global Social Vulnerability Map, which presents a composite index that was developed to measure characteristics or qualities of social systems that create the potential for loss or harm.
+Here, the social vulnerability index helps to explain why some countries will experience adverse impacts from earthquakes differentially where the linking of social capacities with demographic attributes suggests that communities with higher percentages of age dependent populations, homeless, disabled, under-educated, and foreign migrants are likely to exhibit higher social vulnerability than communities lacking these characteristics.
+Other relevant factors that affect the social vulnerability of populations include population density, slum populations, and international tourists.
+The second map is the Global Economic Vulnerability Map, which presents a composite index that was designed primarily to measure the potential for economic losses from earthquakes due to a country's macroeconomic exposure.
 This index is also an appraisal of the ability of countries to respond to shocks to their economic systems.
 Relevant indicators include the density of exposed economic assets such as commercial and industrial infrastructure.
 Metrics used to measure the ability of a country to withstand shocks to its economic system include reliance on imports/exports, government debt, and purchasing power.
-The economic vulnerability category also considers the economic vitality of countries since the economic vitality of a country can be directly related to the vulnerability and resilience of its populations.
+The economic vulnerability category also considers the economic vitality of countries since the economic vitality of a country can be directly related to the Sponsors and Major Contributors

+vulnerability and resilience of its population.
 The latter includes measurements of single-sector economic dependence, income inequality, and employment status.

 The third map is the Recovery/Reconstruction Potential Map, which is closely aligned with the concept of disaster resilience.
 Enhancing a country's resilience to earthquakes is to improve its capacity to anticipate threats, to reduce its overall vulnerability, and to allow its communities to recover from adverse impacts from earthquakes when they occur.
 The measurement of recovery and reconstruction potential includes capturing inherent conditions that allow communities within a country to absorb impacts and cope with a damaging earthquake event, such as the density of the built environment, education levels, and political participation.
-It also encompasses post event processes that facilitate a population's ability to reorganize, change, and learn in response to a
+It also encompasses post event processes that facilitate a population's ability to reorganize, change, and learn in response to a damaging earthquake.

 Criteria for indicator selection

+- Nations and the World Bank; and

+- analyses.